-Even track the tasks you need to complete before and in between these interactions, such as research on the prospect or questions you didn’t immediately have an answer for.
+Even track the tasks you need to complete before and between these interactions, such as research on the prospect or questions you couldn’t immediately answer.

 Finally, you should also track how many prospects you have in your pipeline and how long each sales process step takes.
 If it takes you two weeks to remember to follow up with a prospect, that might not be something you realize until you track it each time.

-At this point, though, it’s not about changing your process or improving your numbers.
-You need to know what you’ve been doing so that you can see what you can do better.
+At this point, it’s not about changing your process or improving your numbers.
+You need to know what you’ve been doing to see what you can do better.

 That’s the name of the game, getting better.
 Tracking KPIs will get you there.